nathanjhood/UBento/README.md

 ## Enabling Hyper-V, Virtual Machine Platform, and WSL on Windows.

-- Get the required packages (in PowerShell):
+- Get the required packages (save as "HyperV.bat" and launch in PowerShell):

       pushd "%~dp0"